LiberTEM/LiberTEM/docs/source/udf.rst

 Real-world example
 ~~~~~~~~~~~~~~~~~~

-The :class:`~libertem.udf.blobfinder.SparseCorrelationUDF` uses :meth:`~libertem.udf.UDFTileMixin.process_tile` to implement a custom version of a :class:`~libertem.job.masks.MaskJob` that works on log-scaled data.
+The :class:`~libertem.udf.blobfinder.SparseCorrelationUDF` uses :meth:`~libertem.udf.UDFTileMixin.process_tile` to implement a custom version of a :class:`~libertem.job.masks.ApplyMasksJob` that works on log-scaled data.
 The mask stack is stored in a :class:`libertem.job.mask.MaskContainer` as part of the task data.
 Note how the :class:`~libertem.common.Slice` :code:`tile_slice` argument is used to extract the region from the mask stack that matches the tile using the facilities of a :class:`~libertem.job.masks.MaskContainer`.
 After reshaping, transposing and log scaling the tile data into the right memory layout, the mask stack is applied to the data with a dot product.
 The result is *added* to the buffer in order to merge it with the results of the other tiles because addition is the correct merge function for a dot product.
 Other operations would require a different merge function here, for example :meth:`numpy.max()` if a global maximum is to be calculated.

 .. code-block:: python